DIAGNijmegen/website-content/content/pages/news/2026-sander-sebastiaan-midl.md

 title: Best Spotlight Award for Sander Moonemans and Sebastiaan Ram
 date: 2026-07-09
-description: Sander Moonemans and Sebastiaan Ram received the Best Spotlight Award at MIDL 2026 for their presentation on Democratising Pathology Co-Pilots
+description: Sander Moonemans and Sebastiaan Ram received the Best Spotlight Award at MIDL 2026 for their presentation on Democratising Pathology Co-Pilots.
 picture: news/sander-sebastiaan-midl.jpg
 groups: diag, pathology